New Properties of Triangular Orbits in Elliptic Billiards: Introduction.

-\textbf{Some Related Work}: The study of triangle families under certain constraints is not new.
-In 1924, Weaver studied triangles with a fixed Circumcircle and 9-Point Circle \cite{Weaver1924}, continued in \cite{Murnaghan1925,Weaver1933}.
-More recently, the triangle family with a common Incircle and Circumcircle \cite{Odenhal2011} and that with a common Incircle and Centroid \cite{Pamfilos2011} have been studied, and the latter is shown to have vertices on a conic.
-Other examples include the family of triangles defined by tangents to a circle \cite{Nikolina-families2012}, and that associated with two lines and a point not on them \cite{Sliepcevic2013}.
-Also of interest is the family of rectangles inscribed in smooth curves \cite{schwartz2018-rectangles}.
+Examples of triangle families under certain constraints which have been studied include the following: (i) Poristic triangles \cite{Gallatly1913}, with fixed incircle and circumcircle.
+These by definition preserve $r/R$ (an invariant shared with 3-periodics in the elliptic billiard).
+First studied by Chapple in 1761, then Euler, a modern treatment is given in \cite{Weaver1924,Weaver1933} and \cite{Murnaghan1925}.
+More recently, several of its triangle centers have been shown to produce circular and pointwise loci \cite{Odenhal2011}, and to be related to the billiard 3-periodics under a similarity transform \cite{garcia2020-poristics}. (ii) Common incircle and centroid: vertices lie on a conic \cite{Pamfilos2011}. (iii) Triangles with sides tangent to a circle \cite{Nikolina-families2012}. (iv) Triangles associated with two lines and a point not on them \cite{Sliepcevic2013}.
+Also related is the family of rectangles inscribed in smooth curves \cite{schwartz2018-rectangles}.
+The locus of centroids of Poncelet polygons is studied in \cite{schwartz2016-com}, whereas that of the circumcenter is studied in \cite{ana2020}.

-\textbf{Outline of the Paper}: Section~\ref{sec:explicit} provide explicit expressions for two classic billiard invariants.
-Section~\ref{sec:rovr} proves the invariance of the ratio of Inradius-to-Circumradius and all its Corollaries.
-Section~\ref{sec:cosine-circle} describes the construction of a stationary circle as well as some its properties.
-A few generalizations for $N>3$ as well as a list of the videos mentioned herein appear in Section~\ref{sec:conclusion}.
-Appendix~\ref{app:billiards-review} reviews Elliptic Billiards, and Appendix~\ref{app:orbit-vertices} provides longer expressions used in the proofs.